 It’s simple, really.
 You must create multi-location SEO dashboards.
 Here are some that we typically recommend to clients:

-Year on Year Traffic, Conversions and CVR to all Local Pages:
+1. Year on Year Traffic, Conversions and CVR to all Local Pages

-If you operate a multi-location business, you need to take a different approach to your SEO strategy and optimization efforts.
+If you operate a business in multiple locations, you need to take a different approach to your SEO strategy and optimization efforts.
 While there are some extra steps required, it’s far from impossible, and will greatly help your overall success in the varying markets you are located in.